 22. Check out the latest pop up bars

 Remember the Game of Thrones bar?
 Or the Cherry Blossom bar?
 DC is home to some weird and wonderful pop up bars all over the city that rotate throughout the year.
 One minute, it’s a terrifying Halloween-themed bar, the next, it’s Christmas!
 The most well-known pop up bar is located in the neighborhood of Shaw, and it’s worth going there any time of year to see what the new theme is.
+A different adventure every couple of weeks, visiting a pop-up bar is a great thing to do in DC.

 23. Hit up the hottest happy hours